mounchiliu/IndividualProject/README.md

 ### 30th May
 **Things need to do**
 Real-time?
-Frame-to-frame better reconstruction of dynamic objects?
-Which kind of semantic method it use?
+Frame-to-frame tracked reconstruction of dynamic objects?
+Yes.
+THe system reconstruct all the potential dynamic objects Which kind of semantic method it use?
+MNC Network

+### 10th June
+**Things have done**

+Successfully extracted objects' motion and the camera poses.

+Draw the camera pose with the objects trajectory from frame to frame.

+Problem: For the provided dataset, there are few dynamic objects.
+Therefore, the drawing cant show the trajectoty of the dynamic objects.
+I will try some other datasets to dest the robustness of the system.

+**Things need to do**
+Have a look at the segmented network, try on it.

+Test the system with other datasets which have several dynamic objects.